 Frequently Asked Questions

-Basics of the JOBS Act (aka Equity Crowdfunding or Marketplace Investing)
+Basics of the JOBS Act (aka Equity Crowdfunding, Marketplace Investing, or Investment Crowdfunding)

 Passed by federal legislation in 2012 and recently amended and implemented, the JOBS Act made two major changes to long-standing U.S. securities laws: 1) opening the door to the participation of unaccredited investors in the direct sale of company securities; and 2) allowing for general solicitation when marketing the sale of such investment opportunities.
 These were monumental changes, democratizing the investment process for both companies and prospective investors while allowing for sophisticated marketing strategies to identify, reach, and engage potential investors.